Comprehensive Guide to CSS Pseudo-Classes and Their Usage

 </div>

-If you want to read more on the differences between the :nth-of-child and :nth-of-type pseudo-classes, CSS Tricks has a great post on it.
-If you use SASS, the Family.scss can help you create complicated nth-child‘ified elements.
+To explore the differences between :nth-child and :nth-of-type further, CSS Tricks has a great post on the topic.
+If you use SASS, Family.scss can help you create complex nth-child based elements.

 Pseudo-Classes vs Pseudo-Elements

-When we speak about pseudo-classes, it’s also important to understand how they differ from pseudo-elements, in order not to mix them up.
+When discussing pseudo-classes, it’s crucial to understand how they differ from pseudo-elements to avoid confusion.

-Pseudo-elements, such as ::before and ::after (see this tutorial on how to use them) are also added by user agents, and they can be targeted and styled with CSS as well, just like pseudo-classes.
+Pseudo-elements, like ::before and ::after (see this tutorial on how to use them), are also added by user agents and can be targeted and styled with CSS in a manner similar to pseudo-classes.

-But while we use pseudo-classes to select HTML elements that exist in the document tree just not marked separately, pseudo-elements allow us to target elements that don’t normally exist in the DOM, either at all (eg ::before and ::after) or only as certain parts of existing elements (eg ::first-letter or ::placeholder).
+The key difference is that pseudo-classes are used to select HTML elements that already exist in the document tree, though they may not be explicitly marked, while pseudo-elements allow us to style elements that don’t typically exist in the DOM on their own.
+Examples include ::before and ::after, or parts of existing elements like ::first-letter and ::placeholder.

 1. Their Place in the CSS Selector Sequence

-Pseudo-elements can only appear after the sequence of selectors, whereas pseudo-classes can be placed anywhere in the CSS selector sequence.
+Pseudo-elements must appear after the sequence of selectors, while pseudo-classes can be positioned anywhere within the CSS selector sequence.

-For example, you can target the last list item of a list element like <ul> in two ways.
+For instance, you can target the last list item in a <ul> element in two different ways:

 <ul>